aspose-total/Aspose.Total-Products/total/en/python-net/conversion/word-to-pst/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert Word to PST?</h2>

+For a Python developer, who is trying to add a WORD to PST conversion feature within application, it is important to understand why this conversion is necessary.
+PST is a file format used by Microsoft Outlook to store emails, contacts, tasks, and other items.
+It is a popular format for archiving emails and other data.
+Converting Word documents to PST format allows users to access the documents in Outlook, making it easier to share and collaborate on documents.

+<h2>How Aspose.Total Helps for Word to PST Conversion?</h2>

-For a Python developer, who is trying to add a WORD to PST conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides a comprehensive set of APIs to help developers automate the conversion process.
+The [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
 It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
 Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into PST format.
+The APIs provide a wide range of features to help developers customize the conversion process.
+For example, developers can set the PST file size limit, set the PST password, and set the PST encryption type.
+Additionally, developers can also add attachments to the PST file, set the PST file name, and set the PST folder structure.

+Overall, Aspose.Total for Python via .NET is an ideal solution for developers who need to add a WORD to PST conversion feature within their application.
+It provides a comprehensive set of APIs to help developers automate the conversion process and customize it according to their needs.

 {{% /blocks/products/pf/feature-page-summary %}}